Teaching M.A.T. (Concentration in Health and Physical Education P-12) (Online)

 Program Intent and Admission Requirements:

-The Master of Arts in Teaching (MAT) leads to initial teaching certification and a master's degree for those persons who hold a bachelor's degree from a regionally accredited institution.
+The Master of Arts in Teaching (MAT) leads to initial teaching certification in Health and Physical Education (P-12) and a master's degree for those persons who hold a bachelor's degree from a regionally accredited institution.

 Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

 Submit passing scores on the GACE Program Admission Assessment or be exempt by acceptable SAT, ACT, or GRE scores.

 Submit a passing score on the state-required Georgia Educator Ethics Assessment.

 Qualify for a Georgia Pre-Service certificate or Provisional certificate (see Certification section in the Graduate Catalog).

 Submit a personal statement of purpose, not to exceed 200 words, that identifies the applicant's reasons for pursuing graduate study and how admission into the program relates to the applicant's professional aspirations.